 Technically the stock gapped up and is fast approaching the 20 day moving average; in a perfect world the stock jumps one more time to get to the 50 day moving average ($8.20s) which gives a much lower risk entry - however the stocks in trouble of late have not even been able to show that much strength...

-On a related note - S&P warned of credit rating cuts on 6 more retailers yesterday (I have not looked at them individually but I am sure they are all flying higher today)- Macy’s Inc (M)., J.C.
+- Macy’s Inc (M)., J.C.
 Penney Co.(JCP) and four other department-store chains may have their debt ratings cut by Standard & Poor’s as the U.S. recession worsens.
 Macy’s and J.C.
 Penney face being cut to non-investment grade, or junk, by S&P. Dillard’s Inc (DDS)., Neiman Marcus Group Inc., Sears Holdings Corp (SHLD). and Nordstrom Inc. (JWN) also might be downgraded, the firm said today in a statement.

 - The S&P decisions “reflect our deepening concern about the impact of the U.S. recession on the increasingly troubled department store sector,” analyst Diane Shand said in the statement.
 Higher unemployment, the housing market and ongoing financial-market turmoil make it likely that the recession will get worse through the first half of the year, S&P said.